loginov-rocks/Gemini-MeArm/README.md

-# LLM MeArm
+# Hand Solo

-Project to control MeArm with LLM.
+Project to control 4 DOF Robot Arm (such as MeArm) with LLM.

 ## LLM